[Skyline Small Molecule Tutorial

 shows a summary of the document contents.

-- Click the value under Molecule Label to see a summary page for the molecule group ("PC" in this case) which includes charts showing peak area and retention time information.
+- Click the molecule group name, here PC under Molecule / Label to see a summary page which includes charts showing peak area and retention time information.

 - Use a Panorama QC folder to track the performance of instruments and reagents using Levey-Jennings plots, Pareto plots, and other tools for both proteomics and small molecule data.